May 19, 2022 by Bethany Rundell

 “In the past the philosophy has been, ‘I’ll go see my doctor when I’m sick.’
 And now we actually say, ‘We want you to see your doctor when you’re healthy to help keep you healthy, not wait for a problem,’” says Jonathan Fialkow, M.D., chief of cardiology at Miami Cardiac & Vascular Institute and chief population health officer for Baptist Health South Florida.

-Dr. Fialkow hosted a Resource Live discussion on the essential role played by primary care doctors, with guests Kamaljit Kaur, M.D. and Maria L. Ordonez, M.D., both primary care physicians with Baptist Health South Florida.
+Dr. Fialkow hosted a Resource Live discussion on the essential role played by primary care doctors, with guest Kamaljit Kaur, M.D. a primary care physician with Baptist Health South Florida.
 Highlights of their conversation are in the Q&A below.

 Dr. Kaur: “As much as we want to do telemedicine — and not only for their convenience, but to help reduce risk of transmission and contracting the virus — there are times when we need to see them in person, such as if they’re having significant respiratory or cardiac complaints or even gastrointestinal symptoms, or sometimes even if they have a rash and unfortunately the video quality isn’t great.
 So instead of continuing the visit over telemedicine, bringing them into the office for a thorough evaluation is more appropriate.”